DanWillans/RustySnake/README.md

 # RustySnake
-The classic Snake game written in Rust and rendered in the terminal
+The classic Snake game written in Rust and rendered in the terminal.

+Good luck and have fun!

+Disclaimer: This game was written whilst I was initially learning Rust.
+Apologies if the code quality is poor or nonidiomatic.

 ### Images
 --------